 Usually HPV infections get better on their own.
 Some HPV infections don’t get better, and over time cause abnormal cells to grow.
 If these cells go undetected (for example, by cervical screening) and untreated, over time, usually many years, they can lead to cancer.

 Genital warts are caused by low-risk types of HPV and are not associated with cervical cancer.
-Genital warts are the most commonly reported sexually transmitted viral infection in New Zealand, but rates among young women and men have fallen significantly since HPV immunisation was introduced in 2008.
+Genital warts are the most commonly reported sexually transmitted viral infection in New Zealand, but rates among adolescents have fallen significantly since HPV immunisation was introduced in 2008.